Why would anyone run a marathon!?

 But then again, I uttered the exact same question six years ago while watching Kyle run the St. Louis GO!
 26.2 and then again, when Jennifer & Jessica ran their respective ½s.

-As fun and energy as there was among the crowd & runners, and as much as I slightly envied everyone plodding along, I knew that I wouldn’t ever want to run that far.
-Heck, there was no way I would ever be ABLE to run that far.
-I had barely run farther than a mile and back then a 5K was a huge accomplishment!
+there was no way I would ever be ABLE to run that far.
+I had barely run farther than a mile and back then a

-In December something flipped.
-As I was making the u-turn in the park around mile 7, I watched the long line of FULL marathoners jogging toward White Rock Lake and I had a fleeting thought: “Now THOSE are REAL athletes…”
+December something flipped.
+As I was making the u-turn in the park around mile 7, I watched the long

 Don't get me wrong, I was super-proud of myself and my new PR time, but there was a slight tug in my heart.
 Even though I had just run (hard) for 2 hours and vastly improved my initial time (by 15 minutes) I couldn't help the feeling inside that I only did half the race.
 I also had the weird that I could have kept running for a while longer… It also didn’t help that Kyle believed that I could do it.

-A week later, I stumbled across a quote by Mark Twain: “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did.”
+years from now you will be more disappointed by the things that you didn’t do

 The first thing that came to mind was running a full.